chingu-voyages/voyage-project-tier3-menu-scheduler/README.md

 #### Functionality
 - Application Overview

-  - [ ] Develop a responsive single-page application (SPA) to facilitate weekly menu scheduling.
+  - [ ] Develop a fullstack (frontend & backend) application to facilitate weekly menu scheduling.
   - [ ] Ensure the application is user-friendly, accessible, and visually appealing.

+- Authentication
+  - [ ] Implement a register & login feature.
+  - [ ] Authenticate users via Google or GitHub OAuth securely. (links are available in the resources section)

 - Allergy Input and Management

   - [ ] Enable managers to input workers' allergies directly within the app using a user-friendly form or interface.
   - [ ] Allow multiple allergy inputs, with the option to save and manage them for future menu planning.
   - [ ] Automatically filter out dishes containing allergens based on workers' allergy data items.

+  - [ ] Enable managers to edit and delete an allergy

 - Week Scheduling